Does Renters Insurance Cover Natural Disasters?

 Hurricanes

-Renters insurance does not cover damage sustained from hurricanes.
+Renters insurance does not cover damage sustained from hurricanes, specifically.
 But if you can prove that your personal belongings were destroyed by a related covered peril, like wind or hail, it's more likely you'll get your things covered.

 Floods